techlib/celus/docs/index.rst

 ..
-Celus documentation master file, created by sphinx-quickstart on Wed Jan  8 17:25:20 2020.
+CELUS documentation master file, created by sphinx-quickstart on Wed Jan  8 17:25:20 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Celus's documentation!
+Welcome to CELUS's documentation!
 =================================

 CELUS (CzechELib Usage Statistics) is a web application for collection and analysis of usage